pizslacker/simple-socket-client/README.md

 # simple-socket-client

-Simple socket-output client, implemented in C.
+Example of a simple socket-i/o client, implemented in C.